Cantech Knowledge Base

 How to Install and Use btop on Ubuntu 20.04?

-System monitoring is important to keeping your Ubuntu 20.04 system healthy and performing well. btop is a modern, feature-rich system monitoring tool that displays real-time computer CPU, memory, disk, and network usage statistics.
+System monitoring is important to keeping your Ubuntu 20.04 system healthy and performing well.
+If you want to install btop Ubuntu, you’ll find it’s a modern, feature-rich system monitoring tool that displays real-time computer CPU, memory, disk, and network usage statistics.
 In contrast to traditional tools like htop and top, btop boasts a very friendly and attractive graphic interface with novel functions.

 btop (sometimes referred to as btop++) is a command-line utility for resource monitoring that is highly customizable with themes and options.
 It provides usage statistics for processors, memory, disks, network devices, and processes. btop succeeded earlier tools like bpytop (written in Python) and bashtop (written in Bash), with the latest version created in C++.